 Rich Text Block

-In many CMS systems everything is done within a WYSIWYG editor.
-Caltech Sites offers a WYSIWYG editor but it's features are somewhat limited.
-This is by design.
-You should use the "Rich Text" block to create text but we offer separate blocks for images, video embedding, tables, headings, etc.
+In many CMS systems, everything is done within a WYSIWYG editor.
+Caltech Sites offers a WYSIWYG editor as well, but its features are intentionally somewhat limited.
+You should use the "Rich Text" block to create text, but we offer separate blocks for images, video embedding, tables, headings, etc.